UnifierHQ/unifier/README.md

 ## License
 Unifier is licensed under the AGPLv3.
 If you wish to use its source code, please read the license carefully before doing so.

+## Support
+Need support?
+We're always available at our [Discord server](https://discord.gg/a4KpNcARzK).

 ## Acknowledgments
 We want to thank:
 - [**Nextcord**](https://github.com/nextcord), for continuing the discord.py project as Nextcord when it was discontinued, and also